luxius-luminus/CV/README.md

 ENGINEER EXPERIENCE
 ===================

-*One-man Infrastructure Team at GorillaLab, SCUT* Jun 2021--Now
+*Infrastructure Administrator (Voluntary) at GorillaLab, SCUT* Jun 2021--Now

 -   Developed plugins in OpenPAI for fine-grained management and efficient, interactive training for large-scale AI training on cloud.

--   Designed, deployed and maintaining a solution for AI experiments, which includes a k8s cluste, OpenPAI cluster service and NFS+Ceph storage backend.
+-   Designed, deployed and maintaining a solution for AI experiments, which includes a k8s cluste, an OpenPAI cluster service and NFS+Ceph storage backend.

 *Research Intern at DexForce, Guangzhou* May 2020--Aug 2020